 Table of Contents

-- When an Affidavit of Residence is Needed
+- When an Affidavit of Residency is Needed

 An Affidavit of Residence is a sworn statement used to prove that a person lives at a specific address.
 The document is short and simple, but must be signed in the presence of a notary public.
 An affidavit of residence is used in a variety of circumstances, including verifying your residence in order to allow your child to attend a public school in a specific district.